Sheriff: 1 dead, 3 in custody in connection to Save A Lot robbery investigation

 Chronister on Tuesday evening said in a press conference that Gamez conducted the robbery at Save A Lot.
 The 30-year-old has a lengthy violent criminal history.

 That's when the investigation led them to a home in Carrollwood.
-Task Force officers confronted Rico Dyches, 24, and a woman leaving the house at Lake Ellen Circle at around 4 p.m.
+Officers confronted Rico Dyches, 24, and a woman leaving the house at Lake Ellen Circle at around 4 p.m.
 Tuesday.
 While trying to conduct a traffic stop, Dyches rammed the black Mercedes he was driving into the officers' cars before being stopped one block away, Chronister said.

 Officers gave commands for Gamez to exit the house.
 Chronister said after some negotiation, he complied and was taken into custody on warrants related to the Save A Lot robbery without incident.
 He told them there was no one left in the house, however, Chronister said task force officers still conducted a sweep to secure the home.